Spring Cleaning: Organization Tips and TricksMarch 14, 2017

-For many of us winter can be a bit maddening and we may be chomping at the bit to get outside and do some spring-cleaning.
+For many of us, winter can be a bit maddening and we may be chomping at the bit to get outside and do some spring-cleaning.
 If you live up North, however, it may be a while before the snow melts and you can begin cleaning up the exterior.
-Until then here are some tips to organize the interior of your home so you can have a fresh, clean home to start a beautiful new spring.
+Until then, here are some tips to organize the interior of your home so you can have a fresh, clean home to start a beautiful new spring.

-One Room At A Time
+One Room at a Time

-Once you have filled a donation box (or four) moved all of my off-season clothing to storage I dust and vacuum.
-Then I wash the bed sheets and let my essential oil diffuser make my room smell fresh and clean.
-Once my bedroom is clean and peaceful I move to a whole different spot, the bathroom.
-But that is a story for another day.
-As long as you work thoughtfully and logically you will have a spotless home before you know it.
+Once you have filled a donation box, or more, and moved all of your off-season clothing to storage, it’s time to dust and vacuum.
+Then, wash the bed sheets.
+Once your bedroom is clean and peaceful, move to a whole different spot, like the bathroom.
+As long as you work thoughtfully and logically, you will have a spotless home before you know it.

-Donate and Destroy
+Donate and Destroy to Minimize Potential Clutter